The Merchant Princes: Empire Games

 Rita undergoes surgery to have her abilities "switched on."
 Unlike her world-walking relatives, she does not suffer from the same complications—elevated blood pressure, blinding headaches, nausea, and a required waiting period for jaunts.
 She is taken to Camp Singularity, where Rita experiences "the Gate", which crosses two timelines at once, in one of which a planetary black hole is all that is left of Earth.

 After a few successful reconnaissance jaunts to a train yard in Timeline 3's version of Allentown, Pennsylvania, to gather intelligence for the US, Rita has some down time and meets up with an old flame, Angie, who also has a connection to Rita's grandfather.

 Unbeknownst to Rita, Miriam, now a Commissioner in the Commonwealth, is the subject of an assassination attempt, and the suspect's train ticket leads the government to hunt for a sleeper cell in the same area as the train yard.
-It seems New Britain's King-in-Exile, John Frederick Charles of Hanover, has teamed up with the Dauphin, Louis, of the French continental empire, to foment dissent in the new government during Sir Adam's declining health.
+New Britain's King-in-Exile, John Frederick Charles of Hanover, has teamed up with the Dauphin Louis of the French continental empire to foment dissent in the new government during Sir Adam's declining health.
 Already mistrustful of the monarchist, the Commonwealth goes on alert, and Rita is captured on one of her missions.

 Should she lie, or go along with questioning?
-She was seen mid-jaunt, and they swabbed for DNA, so Rita fesses up.
+She was seen mid-jaunt, and they swabbed for DNA, so Rita confesses.
 Before others in the Party can use Rita to their advantage, Olga steps in and whisks her away to a secret meeting where the history of the Clan and the US government is explained.
 She is now tasked with acting as a reluctant go-between for the two governments.

 Back in the US, Kurt receives a mysterious letter advising him of Rita's recent activities.
 Old emotions are stirred, as his secret past is revealed and he contemplates its effect on the future.

 There is an Afterword in the book, discussing the origins of the FTO, the DHS, multi-verses, and an interesting revelation about the Clan's founding member.

 Dark State

 Dark State is the eighth book in the series, published in January 2018.
-The New American Commonwealth (formerly: "New Britain") faces its first regime change since the revolution.
-The Commonwealth must juggle tense relations with the United States and former Royalists across the Atlantic plotting a comeback.
+The New American Commonwealth (formerly "New Britain") faces its first regime change since the revolution.
+The Commonwealth must juggle tense relations with the United States and with former Royalists across the Atlantic plotting a comeback.
 Meanwhile, Para-time archaeologists from the US inadvertently stir up an ancient threat in the multiverse greater than anything previously imagined.